Nowshad10/url-shortener/README.md

 - Getting the redirect working.

 ### Challenges
-- When deploying to Heroku, it deployed fine but posting to the database returns an Internal Server Error.
+- Deploying to Heroku was an initial challenge, but was sorted out.